Stephen-Seo/AnotherMemCheck/README.md

 Since this is relatively newly written software (as of middle of 2024), there might be a memory leak within this software when keeping track of memory.
 Thus, this software may be revised later on.
+If you are interested in verifying whether there is a memory leak or not, you may check the source and submit an issue/pull-request if there is any discovered issue with the software.